chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Cutting Edge CS Powering Beautiful DX.md

 person.updateNameTo("Chris Krycho");
 ```

-Exactly the same things happen if we render values or trigger changes from a Glimmer component’s template:
+Exactly the same things happen if we render values or trigger changes from a Glimmer component’s template—as in the code example from the introduction:

 ```js
 import Component from '@glimmer/component';